gabrielweyer/azure-functions-telemetry/README.md

 ## Function Apps

-- `DefaultV3InProcessFunction` and `DefaultV4InProcessFunction` demonstrate the limitations of In-Process Azure Functions `v3` / `v4`
+- `DefaultV3InProcessFunction` and `DefaultV4InProcessFunction` demonstrate the limitations of In-Process Azure Functions `v3` / `v4` Application Insights integration
-- `CustomV3InProcessFunction` and `CustomV4InProcessFunction` demonstrate the workarounds I use to improve In-Process Azure Functions `v3` / `v4`
+- `CustomV3InProcessFunction` and `CustomV4InProcessFunction` demonstrate the workarounds I use to improve In-Process Azure Functions `v3` / `v4` Application Insights integration

 I've decided to commit the `local.settings.json` file.
 This is not the default or recommended approach but it makes it easier for new joiners to get started.